Disease threatens as Kashmir flood waters turn fetid

-SRINAGAR (Reuters) - Indian emergency workers on Monday battled to prevent waterborne diseases like cholera from spreading as fetid water swilled around the Kashmir valley more than a week after the worst flooding in more than a century.
+SRINAGAR, Sept 15 (Reuters) - Indian emergency workers battled on Monday to prevent waterborne diseases from spreading, as fetid water swilled around the Kashmir valley more than a week after the region’s worst flooding in more than a century.

-More than 75,000 people were still in partly submerged homes in Srinagar, Kashmir’s main city of more than a million people, where roads have been transformed into stagnant canals strewn with wreckage, trash and dead animals.
+More than 75,000 people were still stuck in partly submerged homes in Kashmir’s main city of Srinagar, where roads have been transformed into stagnant canals strewn with sewage, wreckage and dead livestock.

 “Floating carcasses have become a big source of worry with most houses still waterlogged.
 We are struggling to get in touch with government health officials,” said Abul Syed Rahman, who owns three hotels in Kashmir.

-There were signs the relief operation was gaining traction as authorities brought in heavy-duty pumps to evacuate water from low-lying residential areas, including two from state-controlled Indian oil company ONGC.

-The federal government delivered 25 water filtration plants with the capacity to filter 400,000 liters a day, and 13 tonnes of water purification tablets.
+The Indian federal government said it feared a rise in the number of people getting sick from dirty water and had delivered 25 water filtration plants with the capacity to filter 400,000 litres a day, and 13 tonnes of water purification tablets.

 More than 200,000 people have been rescued in the past eight days and communication networks partially restored.